AlexNabokikh/windows-playbook/README.md

 ### Prepare your Windows host ⏲

+**This playbook tested for Windows 10/11 Professional and Enterprise editions.
+Other versions are not supported yet**

 Copy and paste the code below into your PowerShell terminal to get your Windows machine ready to work with Ansible.

 ```powershell